Bank Secrecy Act

 Objective.
 Assess the adequacy of the U.S. bank’s systems to manage the risks associated with its foreign branches and offices, and management’s ability to implement effective monitoring and reporting systems.

-1. Review the policies, procedures, and processes related to foreign branches and offices158 to evaluate their adequacy given the activity in relation to the bank’s risk, and assess whether the controls are adequate to reasonably protect the bank from money laundering and terrorist financing.
+1. Review the policies, procedures, and processes related to foreign branches and offices176Foreign offices include affiliates and subsidiaries. to evaluate their adequacy given the activity in relation to the bank’s risk, and assess whether the controls are adequate to reasonably protect the bank from money laundering and terrorist financing.

 2. On the basis of a review of MIS and internal risk rating factors, determine whether the U.S. bank’s head office effectively identifies and monitors foreign branches and offices, particularly those conducting higher-risk transactions or located in higher-risk jurisdictions.